bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 In spite of this, I could not complete my TutorialsDojos training prior to date of my first attempt.

 ## First Attempt ##
-Because I could not finish all the practice questions available on TutorialsDojos before to my first attempt, I went into the exam viewing my first attempt as an opportunity (if I fail) to get real feedback, identify weak spot, and understand weak areas that needed major improvements.
+Because I could not finish all the practice questions available on TutorialsDojos before to my first attempt, I went into the exam viewing attempt #1 as an opportunity (if I fail) to get real feedback and identify areas that need improvements.
 Having 2 attempts free of charge was very valueable.
-I could go in not feeling like  anything was on the line.
+I went in without much stress.

 In the end I failed with 635